MuhammadZeshan382/XenonHealth.Task/README.md

 # XenonHealth.Task
-This application use asp.net core 5.0 and SQLLite with EF Core for this Task.
-No Need to configure or run projet to see demo I have already deploy.
+I have used asp.net core 5.0 and SQLLite with EF Core for this Task.
+No Need to configure or run projet to see demo.
+I have already deploy to my azure account.

 You can check here